Druid-of-Luhn/druid-of-luhn.github.io/_posts/2014-10-03-self-sufficient-objects-p1.md

 The idea of this article is to introduce the concept of designing with objects, represented in the markup, the styling and the interaction with the user.
 It is a good case for representing a list of items that have the same properties and actions.

 An small example could be items in a shop, which are read in from a JSON file and hold information about themselves.
 Interaction consists of adding or removing items, which results in their cost and amount changing.
 This example will appear throughout the article.
-You can see this in use [in a small project](http://wb33.host.cs.st-andrews.ac.uk/CS2003/P01/shopfront.html) we were set in our Computer Science web module.
+This pen shows it in use, on both the CSS and JavaScript, the latter generating the items' markup:
+<p data-height="349" data-theme-id="9188" data-slug-hash="tvGof" data-default-tab="result" data-user="_Billy_Brown" class='codepen'>See the Pen <a href='http://codepen.io/_Billy_Brown/pen/tvGof/'>tvGof</a> by Billy Brown (<a href='http://codepen.io/_Billy_Brown'>@_Billy_Brown</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
+<script async src="//codepen.io/assets/embed/ei.js"></script>

 I will mention now that what is done here can be encapsulated into one single tag, using the [Web Components](http://www.w3.org/TR/components-intro/) standard.
 I will not go over this method here; simply how to build an object in basic HTML, CSS and JavaScript.